 <!-- You're "About Me" will go here. -->with

 <body> <p> Your site!</p> <main> <h1>About Me</h1> </main>

 View your changes in the live tab.
 The text

 About Meis visible on the page.
-It's larger than the rest of the text, because the
+The text is larger than the surrounding text because the

-<h1>element represents a section heading.
+<h1>element represents a Heading 1.
 Your web browser automatically styles headings in larger font sizes.